St Elidyr's Church, Stackpole: Church

 The church is built on a slope in a wooded valley, the slope partly excavated to accommodate the building.
 Cruciform in plan, the chancel is about 6.5 m long by 4.5 m wide.
 The nave is 17 m long by 6 m wide.
 There are north and south transepts, a vestry and a chapel.
 There is an open porch to the south, within which there is an early medieval inscribed stone.
 There was a crypt beneath the chancel, now filled in.
 The roof is slate, and there is a wrought iron cross at its eastern end.
 The altar table is oak, as are the communion rails.

 Tower

 The tower is a prominent feature and an older part of the church.
 It is of a typical local design with a parapet, but unusually slender.
 The lowest storey has a vault opening into the north transept.
 Two upper floors and the roof are crudely constructed.
 Each storey has windows or louvred openings, the lowest being blocked.
 The top storey has louvred openings on all four sides and there is a spiral staircase.

 Churchyard

 A stone cross with a modern head stands in the churchyard.
-The 19th-century lychgate is an Arts & Crafts structure.
+The 19th-century lychgate is an Arts and Crafts structure.